meorton/temp/README.md

 ### Executive Summary

-Analysis evaluated multiple factors including licensing costs, technical capabilities, management complexity, and operational considerations specific to our environment.
+I evaluated multiple factors including licensing costs, technical capabilities, management complexity, and operational considerations specific to our environment.
 Both solutions present viable options with distinct advantages and trade-offs that I will detail in this report.

 ---